francescodc87/ipaPy2/README.md

 The probability associated with the D-Proline M+H is significantly higher after considering the biochemical connections.
-This is because, D-Proline is biochemically connected to L-Proline (proline racemase), and the most likely annotation for the feature id=1 is L-Proline M+H (>50%).
+This is because D-Proline is biochemically connected to L-Proline (by proline racemase), and the most likely annotation for the feature id=1 is L-Proline M+H (>50%).

 **7. Computing posterior probabilities integrating both adducts and biochemical connections**